Truck Driver Salaries 2026 — Long‑Haul DE, NL, BE & AT

-This guide provides a detailed overview of current salary benchmarks for professional CE truck drivers engaged in long-haul and international freight operations.
-Note: This analysis focuses exclusively on cross-border logistics involving sleeper cab usage; local regional transport with daily home return is not included.
+This guide provides a detailed overview of salary benchmarks for professional CE truck drivers working in long‑haul and international freight operations across Germany, the Netherlands, Belgium and Austria.
+The focus is exclusively on cross‑border logistics involving sleeper cab usage; regional transport with daily home return is not included.

 Long-haul truck driver operating across DE, NL, BE, AT